-TABLE 2 Relative TFP (U.S. = 1)- δ = 10%
+Table 1: Relative TFP (U.S=1)

-Asia TFP.7 However, while in East Asia we observe convergence to the U.S. productivity level between 1960 and 2007, in Latin America there was increasing divergence relative to U.S. TFP since the late 1970s.
+We have thus identified two general patterns: relative TFP in Latin America was high until the late seventies and since then it has fallen continuously in the region.
+Is this a general fact observed in other regions?
+Figure 2 shows that this is not the case.
+From 1960 to 1980 average TFP in Latin America was close to that of Western Europe and 25% higher than East Asia TFP.7 However, while in East Asia we observe convergence to the US productivity level between 1960 and 2007, in Latin America there was increasing divergence relative to US TFP since the late seventies.
 In 2007 both regions surpassed Latin America TFP by more than 50%.